ddoyediran/todolist/README.md

 Contributions are allow.

 ## How to contribute
 To contribute to this project, simply clone - you're free to.
-Follow this link to for step by step on cloning a project on Github https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+Follow this link for easy step by step on cloning a project on Github https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 ## Dependencies used